Jakarta Enterprise Beans: Remoting/distributed execution

-For communication with a client that's written in the Java programming language a session bean can expose a remote-view via an @Remote annotated interface.
-This allows those beans to be called from clients in other JVMs which themselves may be located on other (remote) systems.
-From the point of view of the EJB container, any code in another JVM is remote.
+For communication with a client that's written in the Java programming language a session bean can expose a remote-view via an interface annotated with @Remote.
+This allows those beans to be called from clients in other JVMs which may be running on other systems (from the point of view of the EJB container, any code in another JVM is remote).

-Stateless- and Singleton session beans may also expose a "web service client view" for remote communication via WSDL and SOAP or plain XML.
+Stateless and Singleton session beans may also expose a "web service client view" for remote communication via WSDL and SOAP or plain XML.
 This follows the JAX-RPC and JAX-WS specifications.
 JAX-RPC support however is proposed for future removal.
-To support JAX-WS, the session bean is annotated with the @WebService annotation, and methods that are to be exposed remotely with the @WebMethod annotation..
+To support JAX-WS, the session bean is annotated with @WebService, and methods that are to be exposed remotely with @WebMethod.

 Although the EJB specification does not mention exposure as RESTful web services in any way and has no explicit support for this form of communication, the JAX-RS specification does explicitly support EJB.
-Following the JAX-RS spec, Stateless- and Singleton session beans can be root resources via the @Path annotation and EJB business methods can be mapped to resource methods via the @GET, @PUT, @POST and @DELETE annotations.
+Following the JAX-RS spec, Stateless and Singleton session beans can be declared as root resources via the @Path annotation and EJB business methods can be mapped to resource methods via the @GET, @PUT, @POST and @DELETE annotations.
 This however does not count as a "web service client view", which is used exclusively for JAX-WS and JAX-RPC.

 Communication via web services is typical for clients not written in the Java programming language, but is also convenient for Java clients who have trouble reaching the EJB server via a firewall.
 Additionally, web service based communication can be used by Java clients to circumvent the arcane and ill-defined requirements for the so-called "client-libraries"; a set of jar files that a Java client must have on its class-path in order to communicate with the remote EJB server.
 These client-libraries potentially conflict with libraries the client may already have (for instance, if the client itself is also a full Java EE server) and such a conflict is deemed to be very hard or impossible to resolve.